Physical unknowables: Provable physical unknowables

-The scheme of the proof by contradiction is as follows: the existence of a hypothetical halting algorithm capable of solving the halting problem will be {\em assumed.} This could, for instance, be a ``subprogram'' of some suspicious ``super-macro library'' which takes the code of an arbitrary program as input and outputs ``yes'' or ``no,'' depending on whether or not the program halts.
-One may also think of it as a sort of ``oracle'' or ``black box'' taking in an arbitrary program in terms of its symbolic code, and outputting one of two symbolic states, say ``yes'' or ``no,'' referring to termination or nontermination of the input program, respectively.
+The scheme of the proof by contradiction is as follows: the existence of a hypothetical halting algorithm capable of solving the halting problem will be {\em assumed.} This could, for instance, be a subprogram of some suspicious supermacro library that takes the code of an arbitrary program as input and outputs 1 or 0, depending on whether or not the program halts.
+One may also think of it as a sort of oracle or black box analyzing an arbitrary program in terms of its symbolic code and outputting one of two symbolic states, say, 1 or 0, referring to termination or nontermination of the input program, respectively.